History Lives On Through Unique Goodwill Finds

 Theodore Roosevelt sat in the oval office, and World War I was still 7 years away.
 The Civil War had just ended 40 years ago.
 Men wore suits as they tipped their hats politely to passersby.
 Women donned fluffy sleeved blouses and skirts, often hair tucked neatly atop their head.
 They were not yet able to vote.
 It was the busiest time in history for Ellis Island, welcoming 1.1 million immigrants.
 It was the year this was made, 1907.

-How it ended up in Little Rock, AR, it’s likely no one knows.
-It’s a souvenir purse from the 1907 Jamestown Exposition in Norfolk, VA, celebrating the 300th anniversary of the founding of Jamestown, the first U.S. settlement.
+How it ended up in Little Rock, Arkansas, it’s likely no one knows.
+It’s a souvenir purse from the 1907 Jamestown Exposition in Norfolk, Virginia, celebrating the 300th anniversary of the founding of Jamestown, the first U.S. settlement.
 In the early 20th century, expositions and world’s fairs had become quite popular.
 It’s likely a female visitor purchased this purse during her visit.

 Goodwill is full of history, whether it’s a 113-year-old purse from a festival in Virginia or a century-old pair of leather boots crafted by a former boot company on Main Street in Downtown Little Rock.
 People can find all kinds of valuable memorabilia at stores around Arkansas, but sometimes even more valuable is the story behind these unique pieces.